 In addition to the City’s two years of traffic data, The Oregonian contracted with the traffic analysis firm Inrix to collect their own traffic data.
 The results of that effort were consistent with the City’s findings.

 There are a number of affordable and convenient SmartPark parking garages located nearby.

 PBOT has designated a passenger drop off and pick up zone on the north side of SW Taylor, closest to SW Naito.
 We chose this location because it offers access from both southbound and northbound Naito, is in close proximity to the festival event entrances, and has signalized crosswalks.

 These spaces are available for passenger loading and unloading only, and are open to the public (including personal vehicles, taxis, shuttles, and transportation network companies) for 24 hours a day, 7 days a week.
 Vehicles staying for longer than 3 minutes are subject to a citation.

 Vehicles may not enter the Better Naito lane without a permit.
 Vehicles unloading passengers in Better Naito are subject to citation.

 Vehicles may only load in Better Naito if they are associated Portland Saturday Market or with a permitted Waterfront event and are displaying a Better Naito loading permit issued from PBOT.
-Better Naito loading permits limit loading to 30min in duration.
-Loading is prohibited weekdays 7-9am, 12-1pm, and 4-7pm.
+Better Naito loading permits limit loading to 30 minutes in duration.
+Loading is prohibited weekdays from 7-9 am, 12-1 pm, and 4-7 pm.